 The money raised using this crowdfunding page will go towards providing hospitality and transport costs for the Rwandan students and schoolpupils we are working with and reaching out to, as well as assisting with provision of materials for workshops.
 Any leftover costs will go towards the continuation of the project the following year, as we expect this to run for at least 5 years.

-This project is currently sponsored by: CH2M, Western Ferries, Incorporation of Hammermen of Glasgow, UoG Chancellor’s Fund, UoG School of Engineering, STAR Refrigeration.
+This project is currently sponsored by: Western Ferries, Incorporation of Hammermen of Glasgow, UoG Chancellor’s Fund, UoG School of Engineering, STAR Refrigeration, Institution of Engineers and Shipbuilders in Scotland (IESIS).

 Our Facebook: facebook.com/femenginrwanda/